How to use Log4j in Selenium

 Log4j is a great logging framework to use in Selenium.
 Its robust design and clear components make it easier to track, monitor, and debug automation tests by keeping logs.
 Not only does debugging become easier, but Log4j also offers the ability to continue logging in different levels in both testing and production environments without creating any hassles.

 In this state, no emulator or simulator can replicate real user conditions.
-Software needs to be tested on real devices so that they can work in real-world circumstances such as a low battery, incoming calls, weak network strength, and so on.
+Software needs to be tested on real devices so that they can work in real-world circumstances such as a low battery, incoming calls, simulating slow network, and so on.
 If an in-house lab is not accessible, opt for a cloud-based testing option that offers real devices.